 2. Scientific Advances Are Awesome!

-3. Good Hygiene is Our Friend Against COVID-19.
+3. Good Hygiene Is Our Ally When Fighting COVID-19.

 While we are far from the epicenter of the coronavirus outbreak, our institutions, restaurants, stores, and schools are sparkling and free of any virus symptoms.